hanshihchi/H4-Client-Server-Programming/README.md

 ## Additional Features

 - **Multiple Chat Rooms:**
-  - Users can select from different chat rooms (e.g., General, Sports, Technology) when joining.
+  - Users can select from different chat rooms (e.g., Room 1 - 3) when joining.
   - Messages are broadcast only within the selected room.

 - **Online User List/Count:**